physionetchallenges/physionetchallenges.github.io/2020/submissions.md

 7. Add your code to the root/base directory of the master branch of your repository.
 8. We will download your code, build a Docker container from your Dockerfile, and run it on Google Cloud.
 9. Here is a sample repository that you can use as a template: [Python classifier](https://github.com/physionetchallenges/python-classifier-2020).

-###  <a name="r"></a>R-specific instructions

-1. Using our sample R classification code ([link](https://github.com/physionetchallenges/r-classifier-2020)) as a template, format your code in the following way.
-Consider downloading this repository, replacing our code with your code, and adding the updated files to your repository.
-2. Dockerfile: Update to specify the version of R that you are using on your machine.
-Add any additional packages that you need.
-Do not change the name or the location of this file.
-The structure of this file is important, and especially the 3 lines that are marked as Do Not Delete.
-3. AUTHORS.txt, LICENSE.txt, README.md: Update as needed.
-Unfortunately, our submission system will be unable to read your README.
-4. run_12ECG_classifier.R: Update this script to load and run your model using the following functions.
-    - load_12ECG_model: Update this function to load your model weights and any parameters from files in your submission.
-It takes no input (place any filenames, etc. in the body of the function itself) and returns any output that you choose.
-You must implement this function in the run_12ECG_classifier.R script.
-    - run_12ECG_classifier: Update this function to run your model.
-It takes the header with all the data and demographics information, a matrix of 12 leads ECG (columns are ECG leads and rows are time windows), and the output from load_12ECG_model as input and returns a risk score and a binary classification for each class as output.
-You must implement this function in the run_12ECG_classifier.R script.
-5. train_12ECG_classifier.py: Update this script to create and save your model.
-It also performs all file input and model output.
-It takes the header with all the data and demographics information, a matrix of 12 leads ECG (columns are ECG leads and rows are time windows), and outputs your model (weights and any needed parameters).
-You can edit this script as much as you need.
-6. train_model.py: Do not edit this script.
-It calls your train_12ECG_classifier.py script.
-We will not use the train_model.py script from your repository, so any change made to this code will not be included.
-7. driver.R: Do not change this script.
-It calls your load_12ECG_model function only once and your run_12ECG_classifier function for each 12ECG recording.
-It also performs all file input and output.
-We will not use the driver.R script from your repository, so any change made to this code will not be included.
-8. Add your code to the root/base directory of the master branch of your repository.
-9. We will download your code, build a Docker container from your Dockerfile, and run it on Google Cloud.
-10. Here is a sample repository (coming soon) that you can use as a template: [R classifier](https://github.com/physionetchallenges/r-classifier-2020)

-###  <a name="julia"></a>Julia-specific instructions

-1. Using our sample Julia classification code (link) as a template, format your code in the following way.
-Consider downloading this repository, replacing our code with your code, and adding the updated files to your repository.
-2. Dockerfile: Update to specify the version of Julia that you are using on your machine.
-Add any additional packages that you need.
-Do not change the name or the location of this file.
-The structure of this file is important, and especially the 3 lines that are marked as Do Not Delete.
-3. AUTHORS.txt, LICENSE.txt, README.md: Update as needed.
-Unfortunately, our submission system will be unable to read your README.
-4. run_12ECG_classifier.jl: Update this script to load and run your model using the following functions.
-    - load_12ECG_model: Update this function to load your model weights and any parameters from files in your submission.
-It takes no input (place any filenames, etc. in the body of the function itself) and returns any output that you choose.
-You must implement this function in the run_12ECG_classifier.jl script.
-    - run_12ECG_classifier: Update this function to run your model.
-It takes the header with all the data and demographics information, a matrix of 12 leads ECG (columns are ECG leads and rows are time windows), and the output from load_12ECG_model as input and returns a risk score and a binary classification for each class as output.
-You must implement this function in the run_12ECG_classifier.jl script.
-5. driver.jl: Do not change this script.
-It calls your load_12ECG_model function only once and your run_12ECG_classifier function for each 12ECG recording.
-It also performs all file input and output.
-We will not use the driver.jl script from your repository, so any change made to this code will not be included.
-6. Add your code to the root/base directory of the master branch of your repository.
-7. We will download your code, build a Docker container from your Dockerfile, and run it on Google Cloud.
-8. Here is a sample repository (coming soon) that you can use as a template: [Julia classifier](https://github.com/physionetchallenges/julia-classifier-2020).

 ###  <a name="docker"></a> Docker-specific FAQs